pradeepg78/pradeepg78/README.md

 # 🪐 About Me:

-My name is Pradeep, and I am a second year student at Rensselear Polytechnical Institute, pursuing a BS in Computer Science (concentration in AI, Machine Learning, and Data) and a minor in Finance!
+My name is Pradeep, and I am a Junior at Rensselear Polytechnical Institute, pursuing a BS in Computer Science (concentration in AI, Machine Learning, and Data) and a minor in Finance!

 ```cpp
 #include <iostream>